CFEL-CMI/cminject/README.md

 and appends them to a trajectory list).

 > - `TrajectoryPropertyUpdater`: Tracks the particle phase position along its whole flight path.
-> - `MirrorSymmetryPropertyUpdater`: Ensures mirror symmetry of particles around some axis by ensuring they're on the "right" (larger) side of the axis position.
-Useful in things like 2D simulations that model radially symmetrical 3D simulations, as particles should always be positioned at r >= 0.0.
 > - `BrownianMotionPropertyUpater`: Adds Brownian motion to the particle flight path based on some fluid flow field's macroscopic properties and the time step size of the integrator.